Joyce-w/41_React_router/41.1-vending_machine/README.md

 # Vending Machine

 ![Preview](src/vendingMachine.gif)

-- Used Routes, Nav, and Switch to create a Vending Machine App
+- Used Routes, Switch, NavLink to build a vending machine that renders components based on item that was clicked.
-- Clicking an item from the vending machine will not refresh the page while rendering the correct component.
+- Page does not refresh when a new path is routed.

 ## Available Scripts